-Houston labor certification attorney
+Houston PERM labor certification attorney

-An electronically filed PERM Labor Certification application may be adjudicated in approximately 45-60 days according to the Department of Labor (DOL) regulations.
-However, most filed applications will be adjudicated in more than 45-60 days.
+An electronically filed documentary application could be adjudicated in approximately 45-60 according to the regulations.
+However, most filed applications will be adjudicated in more than 45-60.

-Who needs a PERM Labor Certification?
+Who needs PERM Certification?

 - Aliens with Extraordinary Abilities,